-MISSOURI STATE BOARD OF HEALTH BUREAU OF VITAL STATISTICS CERTIFICATE OF DEATH 1.
-PLACE OF DEATH Registration District No.....
-Primary Registration District No. 5/07 Registered No. ,.....St-, (a) Residence.
-(If nonresident give city or town and State) How long in U.S., if of foreign birth?
-Length of residence in city or town where death occurred mas.
-MEDICAL CERTIFICATE OF DEATH PERSONAL AND STATISTICAL PARTICULARS 4.
-COLOR OR RACE SINGLE, MARRIED, WIDOWED OR 15.
-DATE OF DEATH (MONTH, DAY AND YEAR) DIVORCED (write the word) I HEREBY CERTIFY.
-That I attended deceased from ..
-IF MARRIED, WIDOWED, OR DIVORCED HUSBAND OF 2 and that (OR) WIFE OF 6.
-DATE OF BIRTH (MONTH, DAY AND YEAR) If LESS than I 7.
-AGE Монтиз DAYS YEARS day, .... . bra. ...mio.
-8. OCCUPATION OF DECEASED (a) Trade, profession, or particular kind of work ...
-CONTRIBUTORY..... (b) General nature of industry, (SECONDARY) business, or establishment in which employed (or employer)..... (c) Name of employer 18.
-WHERE WAS DISEASE CONTRACTED 9.
-BIRTHPLACE (CITY OR TOWN (STATE OR COUNTRY) DID AN OPERATION PRECEDE DEATHS......
-DATE OF.....
-10. NAME OF FATHER 11.
-BIRTHPLACE OF FATHER (CITY OR RENTS (STATE OR COUNTRY) 12.
-MAIDEN NAME OF MOTHER \State the DISEASE CAUSING DEATH, or in deaths from Violent Causes, state 13.
-BIRTHPLACE OF MOTHER (CITY OR TOWN (1) MEANS AND NATURE OF INJURY, and (2) whether Accidental, Suicidal, or (STATE OR COUNTRY) HOMICIDAL.
+Do not use this space.
+MISSOURI STATE BOARD OF HEALTH BUREAU OF VITAL STATISTICS 656E CERTIFICATE OF DEATH 192 statement of OCCUPATION is very important 1.
+PLACE OF DEATH County.....
+Primary Registration District No. Registered No. 2.
+FULL NAME ... (a) Residence.
+(Usual place of abode) (If nonresident give city or town and State) How long in U.S., if of foreign birth?
+Length of residence in city or town where death occurred ds.
+MEDICAL CERTIFICATE OF DEATH PERSONAL AND STATISTICAL PARTICULARS 3.
+SEX COLOR OR RACE SINGLE, MARRIED, WIDOWED OR 16.
+DATE OF DEATH (MONTH, DAY AND YEAR) DIVORCED (prite the word) 5a.
+IF MARRIED, WIDOWED, OR DIVORCED HUSBAND OF 6.
+DATE OF BIRTH (MONTH, DAY AND YEAR) 7.
+AGE DAYS If LESS than 1 YEARS Монтиз day, hea. min.
+8. OCCUPATION OF DECEASED (a) Trade, profession, or particular kind of work CONTRIBUTORY (b) General nature of industry, (SECONDARY) business, or establishment in which employed (or employer). (c) Name of employer WAS DISEASE CONTRACTED M. B.-Every item of information should be ex CAUSE OF DEATH in plain terms, so that it 9.
+BIRTHPLACE (CITY OR TOWN) (STATE OR COUNTRY) 10.
+NAME OF FATHER 11.
+BIRTHPLACE OF FATHER (CITY OR TOWN).
+WHAT TEST CONFIRMED DIAGN (STATE OR COUNTRY) (Signed).....
+12. MAIDEN NAME OF MOTHER (Address) , 19 State the Disman Causing Death, or in deaths from Violent Causin state 13.
+BIRTHPLACE OF MOTHER (CITY OR TOWN).
+(1) MEANS AND NATURE OF INJURY, and (2) whether Accedental, Suicidal, or (STATE OR COUNTRY) HOMICIDAL.
 (See reverse side for additional space.)
 14. 19.
 PLACE OF BURIAL, CREMATION, OR REMOVAL DATE OF BURIAL INFORMANT (Address) 15.
-20. UNDERTAKER REGISTRAR
+20. UNDERTAKER ADDRESS